vchaindz/vcn/docs/user-guide/web-api.md

 # Web API

+Notarization and authentication can also be used via a simple HTTP API.
+You can use:

+- the CodeNotary hosted API at https://api.codenotary.it/
+- or a local web server exposing the same API by running the `vcn serve` command

-All endpoints accepts Basic Auth with user credentials (mantatory for notarization).
+All endpoints accept *Basic Auth* with user credentials (mantatory for notarization).
+By default the login password is used as notarization password too.
-If a custom notarization password is needed, add the `x-notarization-password` header, otherwise the login password will be used instead.
+If a custom notarization password is needed add the `x-notarization-password: <your_password>` header, otherwise if you have set an empty notarization password add the `x-notarization-password-empty: yes` header instead.

 ## Notarization